 The world's largest authentic German Christmas market to be staged outside Germany or Austria will once again be returning to Birmingham this year with more than 90 festive stalls set to bring a truly festive experience to the city centre.

-Now in its twelfth year the Frankfurt Market, is the centrepiece of the city’s annual Christmas events calendar, and is expected to attract more than two million visitors to the city during its six-week run.
+Now in its 13th year the Frankfurt Market, is the centrepiece of the city's annual Christmas events calendar, and is expected to attract more than two million visitors to the city during its six-week run.

 As well as offering the usual array of traditional handmade toys, Christmas decorations, beautiful jewellery, craft goods and fairground rides, this year's event will for the first time see unique German wines, not available in the UK, on offer.

 Visitors will also able to enjoy the delights of German mulled wine (Glühwein), grilled sausages, vegetarian food, pretzels, German beer, and for those with a sweet tooth, gingerbread, crepes and marzipan sweets.

 At the heart of the market in Victoria Square, will be a traditional bandstand where musicians will perform every lunchtime and evening.
 Groups of local carol singers and school children will also be staging special performances throughout the festive period.

 Mike Whitby, Leader of Birmingham City Council, said: “Over recent years our German Market has established a much deserved reputation as one of the Europe's premier Christmas events.
 We are delighted to welcome visitors from accross the United Kingdom and Europe to visit what is a growing tourist attraction.

 “As well as providing a major boost to the local economy, the market enhances the profile and reputation of Birmingham, and demonstrates our unrivalled expertise in successfuly organising and hosting major events.